Makes two 9" or two 8" deep-dish pies of 8 servings each

 Suggestions

-- We meekly admit that we did once line the pie shell with peanut butter for a PB&J pie, and we reluctantly admit that it was pretty good.
+- We sheepishly confess that we did once line the pie shell with peanut butter for a PB&J pie, and we reluctantly admit that it was rather tasty.